-Wedged or propped open fire doors are a common problem.
-Fire doors can be heavy, restricting access through buildings, and preventing the free flow of air, which is often why people prop them open in the first place.
-However, fire doors and their fire door closers have a very important purpose - to close the door and thus preventing the spread of fire - so wedging a fire door open is dangerous and illegal.
-Fire door retainers, also called fire door holders, on the other hand, hold fire doors open safely and will automatically allow the door to close in the event of a fire alarm sounding, ensuring compliance with fire regulations.
-But how do you decide which door retainer suits your needs best?
+Fire door retainers, also called fire door holders, hold fire doors open safely and legally.
+Fire doors can be heavy, restricting access through buildings and preventing the free flow of air which is often why people prop them open.
+However, they have a very important purpose - preventing the spread of fire - so wedging a fire door open is dangerous and illegal.
+A fire door retainer automatically allows the door to close in the event of a fire alarm sounding to prevent the spread of fire, ensuring compliance with fire regulations.

 Acoustic fire door retainers are fitted to fire doors and hold fire doors open until the sounder from a smoke alarm or fire alarm system triggers the retainer to release the fire door, allowing the door closer to close the door.
 The units sold by Safelincs are certified to EN1155 and can be used in most business/public sector applications.